Acts of Philip: History

 The Acts of Philip is most completely represented by a text discovered in 1974 by François Bovon and Bertrand Bouvier in the library of Xenophontos monastery on Mount Athos in Greece.
 The manuscript dates from the fourteenth century but its language identifies it as a copy of a fourth-century original.
 Many of the narratives in the manuscript were already known from other sources, but some were hitherto unknown.

 Bovon at first suggested that the text's character named Mariamne may be identical to Mary Magdalene.

 However, following the Discovery Channel's popularized speculations in The Lost Tomb of Jesus, Bovon underlined that, while he believes that the Mariamne in the Acts of Philip may be Mary Magdalene, he does not believe that the Mariamne of the Talpiot tomb discussed in The Lost Tomb of Jesus is the same person, not that Mary Magdalene's real name was Mariamne.

 Writing in an open letter to the Society of Biblical Literature:

 I do not believe that Mariamne is the real name of Mary of Magdalene.
 Mariamne is, besides Maria or Mariam, a possible Greek equivalent, attested by Josephus, Origen, and the Acts of Philip, for the Semitic Myriam.

 The Mariamne of the Acts of Philip is part of the apostolic team with Philip and Bartholomew; she teaches and baptizes: Philip baptizes men, Mary baptizes women.
 In the beginning, her faith is stronger than Philip's faith.
 This portrayal of Mariamne fits very well with the portrayal of Mary of Magdala in the Manichean Psalms, the Gospel of Mary, and Pistis Sophia.
 My interest is not historical, but on the level of literary traditions.
 I have suggested this identification in 1984 already in an article of New Testament Studies.

 New translations of the full text as discovered by Bovon have been published in French, 1996, and in English in 2012.
 Previous English translations, such as that in M.R.
 James, are based on the collections of fragments that were known previous to Bovon's discovery.

+A Medieval icon from Arsos in Cyprus depicts some of the events recounted in the acts.